scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_segment_fluo.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 40-43
+GENERATED FROM PYTHON SOURCE LINES 43-46

 We crop the image to a smaller segment.
 This is only to speed things up, :func:`squidpy.im.segment` can also process very large images (see :ref:`sphx_glr_auto_examples_image_compute_process_hires.py`.)

 ..
-GENERATED FROM PYTHON SOURCE LINES 43-45
+GENERATED FROM PYTHON SOURCE LINES 46-48

 .. code-block:: default

     crop = img.crop_corner(1000, 1000, size=1000)

 ..
-GENERATED FROM PYTHON SOURCE LINES 46-48
+GENERATED FROM PYTHON SOURCE LINES 49-51

 The tissue image in this dataset contains four fluorescence stains.
 The first one is DAPI, which we will use for the nuclei-segmentation.

 ..
-GENERATED FROM PYTHON SOURCE LINES 48-51
+GENERATED FROM PYTHON SOURCE LINES 51-54

 .. code-block:: default